RLOPaulMeier/handsup/handsup/README.md

 Update 1.2
 - added a key function so you can put your hands up holding "X" Button
+- added function to stop the Animation with a command

 I was a long time gone but now I´m back in business and there will be more new Scripts coming soon :)